shoelace-style/shoelace/docs/resources/contributing.md

 This results in a consistent, easy to understand structure for parts.
 In this example, the `icon` part will target the host element and the `icon__base` part will target the icon's `base` part.

+### Dependencies

+Many Shoelace components use other Shoelace components internally.
+For example, `<sl-button>` uses both `<sl-icon>` and `<sl-spinner>` for its caret icon and loading state, respectively.
+Since these components appear in the button's shadow root, they are considered dependencies of button.
+Since dependencies are automatically loaded, users only need to import the button and everything will work as expected.

+Contrast this to `<sl-select>` and `<sl-option>`.
+At first, one might assume that Option is a dependency of Select.
+After all, you can't really use `<sl-select>` without at least one `<sl-option>`.
+However, Option _is not_ a dependency of Select!
+The reason is because no Option is rendered in the Select's shadow root.
+Since the user provides the Options, it's up to them to import both `<sl-select>` and `<sl-option>`.

+It is often deemed convenient to auto-load Select + Option, Menu + Menu Item, etc. Although some components are designed to work together, they're technically not dependencies so eagerly loading them may not be desirable.
+For example, what if someone wants to roll their own `<sl-option>` element with a superset of features?
+They wouldn't be able to if Shoelace automatically imported it.
+The user should decide what gets registered, in this case, because the "parent" element doesn't technically require it to render.

+TL;DR – a component is a dependency if and only if it's rendered inside another component's shadow root.

 ### Form Controls

 Form controls should support submission and validation through the following conventions: